You Only Live Twice (film): Writing

 The first draft was written by Sydney Boehm based closely on the original novel.
 The producers had Harold Jack Bloom come to Japan with them to write a screenplay.
 His work was ultimately rejected, but since several of his ideas were used in the final script, he was given the credit of "Additional Story Material".
 Among these elements were the opening with Bond's fake death and burial at sea, and the ninja attack.
 As the screenwriter of the previous Bond films, Richard Maibaum, was unavailable, Roald Dahl (a close friend of Ian Fleming) was chosen to write the adaptation, despite having no prior experience writing a screenplay except for the uncompleted The Bells of Hell Go Ting-a-ling-a-ling.

 Dahl said that the original novel was "Fleming's worst book, with no plot in it which would even make a movie", and compared it to a travelogue, stating that he had to create a new plot though "I could retain only four or five of the original story's ideas."
 On creating the plot, Dahl said he "did not know what the hell Bond was going to do" despite having to deliver the first draft in six weeks, and decided to do a basic plot similar to Dr. No. He was inspired by the story of a missing nuclear-armed U.S. Air Force bomber over Spain and by the Soviet Union and the United States' recent first spacewalks from Voskhod 2 and Gemini 4.
 Dahl was given a free rein on his script, except for the character of Bond and "the girl formula", involving three women for Bond to seduce – an ally and a henchwoman who both get killed, and the main Bond girl.
 While the third involved a character from the book, Kissy Suzuki, Dahl had to create Aki and Helga Brandt to fulfil the rest.

 Gilbert was mostly collaborative with Dahl's work, as the writer declared: "He not only helped in script conferences, but had some good ideas and then left you alone, and when you produced the finished thing, he shot it.
 Other directors have such an ego that they want to rewrite it and put their own dialogue in, and it's usually disastrous.
 What I admired so much about Lewis Gilbert was that he just took the screenplay and shot it.
 That's the way to direct: You either trust your writer or you don't."

-Charles Gray, who played Dikko Henderson, actually says the famous "shaken not stirred" line the other way round saying "that is stirred not shaken, that was right wasn't it?"
-Bond replies "Perfect."